Wanting to prove this weekend they were the best in the Big Ten, Huskers roll past OSU to clinch title

 By the time NU expanded the lead to 8-0, Maryland had defeated Michigan, and NU had full control of its championship destiny without leaving Bloomington.

-Five Husker pitchers combined for 14 strikeouts against the Buckeyes, who managed only five hits.
+Five Husker pitchers — Kyle Perry, Max Schreiber, Tyler Martin, Cam Wynne and Caleb Feekin — combined for 14 strikeouts against the Buckeyes, who managed only five hits.
 OSU didn't have multiple runners on until the ninth inning.

-But Caleb Feekin got Seymour to strike out looking to end the game and the dogpile ensued.
+But Feekin got Seymour to strike out looking to end the game and the dogpile ensued.

 "This is everything we've been working for, early mornings, every single day, coming in, giving it our best effort at practice and just getting the job done whenever it counts," senior Spencer Schwellenbach said on the BTN broadcast.